paige-chang/Music-Recommendation-System/README.md

 To measure MusicBox's performance offline, I track multiple metrics such as music diversity and song skip rate.
 Compared to original methods used in the dataset, MusicBox recommends more diversity of music (9.3 % vs 7.6%), and also better identify songs that are skipped by users (49% vs 54%).

 ## Data

 I built MusicBox based on a real-world dataset from Spotify.
 As the dataset is very large (e.g. 130 million listening sessions), I will not store it here on github.
 If you are interested, please check out their website [https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge).

 ## Limitations

 One major impediment of applying reinforcement learning to recommender system is the lack of a simulation platforms for sequential user interactions.
-This makes the full evaluation of MusicBox difficult, especially when it comes to reasoning about sequential ordering of songs in music recommendations.
+This makes the full evaluation of MusicBox difficult, especially when it comes to reasoning about ordering of songs in playlist.

 ## Inspiration